-A. There shall be a Labor-Management Committee consisting of a maximum of six (6) Union committee members, no more than four (4) of whom may be bargaining unit members and five (5) representatives of the City in addition to the Labor Relations Administrator, or designee, who shall be Chairman.
-The purpose of the Committee is to facilitate improved labor-management relationships by providing a forum for free and informal discussion of mutual concerns and problems.

-- B. The Committee shall meet, at least once a month per MOU year, or more often by mutual agreement, at mutually agreed upon times.
+- A. There shall be a Labor-Management Committee consisting of the three Union Authorized Representatives, one LIUNA staff member, and four representatives from management that are agreed upon by the LIUNA staff member and the Assistant Human Resources Director, or designee.
+The Labor-Management Committee shall be facilitated by Labor Relations staff.
+The purpose of the Committee shall be to facilitate improved relations, provide a forum for open and informal discussion, and make recommendations for operational or other rules changes that are of mutual benefit. - B. The Committee shall meet, at least once a month per MOU year, or more often by mutual agreement, at mutually agreed upon times.
 The Committee will meet to discuss matters to be of a mutual benefit including, but not limited to, methods of improving the level of productivity when needed.
-The members shall, upon request for a meeting, provide the Chairman with proposed agenda items and the Chairman shall provide the members with the meeting agenda in advance of the meeting. - C. Any signed/dated written Labor/Management agreements with the signatures of the parties and the Chairman will be binding on the parties for the remaining term of the MOU. - D. If the representative of the Union is a unit member, such representative shall not lose pay or benefits for meetings mutually scheduled during duty time. - E. During this Memorandum of Understanding, the City and the Union will establish a Labor-Management Committee dedicated to the discussion of cost analysis for potential contracted work presently performed by Unit employees, the reduction in force process and any other matters deemed relevant by the Committee. - F. During this Memorandum of Understanding, the City and the Union will discuss the following topics at the Labor Management Committee Meetings: - Ways to address absenteeism within each department; - Working hours, and - CDL Renewal Process.
+The members shall, upon request for a meeting, provide the Chairman with proposed agenda items and the Chairman shall provide the members with the meeting agenda in advance of the meeting. - C. Any signed/dated written Labor/Management agreements with the signatures of the parties and the Chairman will be binding on the parties for the remaining term of the MOU. - D. If the representative of the Union is a unit employee, such representative shall not lose pay or benefits for meetings mutually scheduled during duty time.